- Dublin Food Guide

 Instead, we arrived in Dublin at the start of a two-week rainy spell, the exact length of our visit, and discovered that our Airbnb apartment, located in dingy North Dublin, was not conducive for work much less a good night’s sleep.

 Instead of crying into our pints of Guinness, we took it upon ourselves to explore the bustling city.
-Of course, we hit up some tourist spots like Old Jameson Distillery, Guinness Storehouse, the National Museum of Ireland, the Book of Kells and the Long Room Library at Trinity College.
+Of course, we hit up some popular Dublin attractions like Old Jameson Distillery, Guinness Storehouse, the National Museum of Ireland, the Book of Kells and the Long Room Library at Trinity College.

 Dublin Food Guide

 Let’s face it, Dublin has a bad reputation for its food.
-Other than the four Michelin starred restaurants including Chapter One, the city is filled with restaurants serving boring meat and potatoes.
+Other than the five Michelin starred restaurants including Chapter One, the city is filled with restaurants serving boring meat and potatoes.
 Right?
+Wrong!